igrishaev/blog/_posts/2022-12-03-clojure-guide.md

     (run-function-that-calls-the-api ...)))
 ~~~

 All of these are much better than a dull usage of `with-redefs`.
-It gives you only a vision that the tests have passed whereas local services in Docker prove it.
+It gives you only a vision that the tests have passed whereas local HTTP and Docker prove it.

 ## Core.async